 Any corrected or changed written exercise of redemption rights must be received by Continental, DHC's transfer agent, at least two business days prior to the initially scheduled date of the Shareholder Meeting.
-No request for redemption will be honored unless the holder's Class A Ordinary Shares have been delivered (either physically or electronically) to Continental, DHC's transfer agent, prior to 5:00 p.m., Eastern Time, on [], 2023 (two business days before the initially scheduled date of the Shareholder Meeting).
+No request for redemption will be honored unless the holder's Class A Ordinary Shares have been delivered (either physically or electronically) to Continental, DHC's transfer agent, prior to 5:00 p.m., Eastern Time, on [\], 2023 (two business days before the initially scheduled date of the Shareholder Meeting).

 Notwithstanding the foregoing, a public shareholder, together with any affiliate of such public shareholder or any other person with whom such public shareholder is acting in concert or as a "group" (as defined in Section 13(d)(3) of the Securities and Exchange Act of 1934 (the "Exchange Act")), will be restricted from redeeming its Class A Ordinary Shares with respect to more than an aggregate of 15% of the Class A Ordinary Shares sold in the Initial Public Offering, without our prior consent.
 Accordingly, if a public shareholder, alone or acting in concert or as a group, seeks to redeem more than 15% of the outstanding Class A Ordinary Shares, then any such shares in excess of that 15% limit would not be redeemed for cash, without our prior consent.
 The closing price of Class A Ordinary Shares on [], 2023, the most recent practicable date prior to the date of this proxy statement/prospectus was \$[] per share.
-The cash held in the Trust Account on December 31, 2022 such date was approximately \$313,913,217 (including interest not previously released to DHC to pay its taxes) (\$10.14 per Class A Ordinary Share).
-The Redemption price per share will be calculated based on the aggregate amount on deposit in the Trust Account, including interest earned on the funds held in the Trust Account and not previously released to DHC to pay its taxes two business days prior to the initially scheduled date of the Shareholder Meeting.
-Prior to exercising redemption rights, shareholders should verify the market price of Class A Ordinary Shares as they may receive higher proceeds from the sale of their ordinary shares in the public market than from exercising their redemption rights if the market price per share is higher than the redemption price stated above, as there may not be sufficient liquidity in its securities when its shareholders wish to sell their shares.
+The cash held in the Trust Account on September 30, 2023 such date was approximately \$[] (including interest not previously released to DHC to pay its taxes) (\$[] per Class A Ordinary Share).
+The Redemption price per share will be calculated based on the aggregate amount on deposit in the Trust Account, including interest earned on the funds held in the Trust Account and not previously released to DHC to pay its taxes (\$[] per Class A Ordinary Shares as they may receive higher proceeds from the sale of their ordinary shares in the public market than from exercising their redemption rights if the market price per share is higher than the redemption price.
+DHC cannot assure its shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is higher than the redemption price stated above, as there may not be sufficient liquidity in its securities when its shareholders wish to sell their shares.